basarat/typescript-react/02 stateless/README.md

 );
 ```

-We can easily move this div into a stateless component called <App/> by creating a function App and returning this element.
+We can easily move this div into a stateless component called <App/> by creating a function App and returning the same JSX element.

 ```js
 import * as React from 'react';